Henry J. Mello

 Henry John Mello (March 27, 1924 – September 4, 2004) was an American politician from California.
-Mello was a member of the California Senate known for the Community Facilities District Act, otherwise known as the Mello-Roos Act.
+Mello was a member of the California State Senate known for the Community Facilities District Act, otherwise known as the Mello-Roos Act.

 Early life

-On March 27, 1924, Mello was born in Watsonville, California.
-Mello's father was a Portuguese immigrant.
-Mello attended Watsonville High School.
+Mello was born in Watsonville, California, on March 27, 1924.
+His father was a Portuguese immigrant.
+Mello attended Watsonville High School and Hartnell College in Salinas, California.

-Education

-Mello attended Hartnell College in Salinas, California.

 Career

 In 1940, Mello and his father started a farming business.
-In 1948, Mello founded Mello Packing Company.
+Mello founded Mello Packing Company in 1948.

-In 1966, Mello was elected to the Board of Supervisor for Santa Cruz County, California.
+In 1966, Mello was elected to the Santa Cruz County Board of Supervisors.

-In 1976, Mello won the election and became a member of the California State Assembly for District 28.
-In 1980, Mello won the election and became a member of California State Senate for District 17.
+Mello was elected to the California State Assembly from District 28 in 1976, and was re-elected in 1978.
+He was elected to the California State Senate from District 17 in 1980.
+Re-elected from that district in 1984 and 1988, he won one last term from the renumbered District 15 in 1992.
+Term limits enacted in 1990 forced Mello's retirement from the Senate in 1996.

 Personal life

-Mello's wife was Helen Mello (d.2014).
-They had four sons, Stephen, John, Michael and Timothy Mello.
+Mello's wife was Helen Annette (Burns) Mello.
+They had four sons, John Henry Mello, Stephen F. Mello, Michael Burns Mello and Timothy S. Mello.

-On September 4, 2004, Mello died in Watsonville, California.
-He was 80 years old.
+On September 4, 2004, Mello died in Watsonville, California at the age of 80.